otseng/biblemate/README.md

 The agent's core logic is guided by system prompts, which are markdown files.
 You can override them by placing your own versions in `~/.agentmake/systems/biblemate/`.

 The customizable system prompt files are: `supervisor.md`, `tool_instruction.md`, and `tool_selection.md`.
 You can copy them from the `biblemate/systems` directory in the package installation folder to your user directory and modify them as needed.

+### Use Local Bible Data

+Read https://github.com/eliranwong/biblemate/issues/15#issuecomment-3314130281 for more details.

 ## 📖 Tutorials